We’ve all seen it: a fuzzy white or green spot on our bread or maybe black discoloration where water once leaked in the basement. Mold.

 An important step in removing mold is to identify the water leakage that allowed excess moisture to build up and facilitate mold growth.
 This then needs to be fixed in order too prevent future mold from growing.
 Mold needs to be cleaned in two stages, first by cleaning away the surface mold and second by using industrial quality cleaners to disinfect the area completely.
 This should be done using personal protective equipment and is best achieved by a professional with experience in mold identification and removal.

 Even though it is everywhere in the environment, it’s important to recognize when mold may be growing in your home and affecting your health.
 Although mold is not always dangerous, it is important to take mold growth seriously and remove it properly.
 If you are worried about mold in your home, the experts at Inch by Inch Inspections can help you identify and remove mold in your home.
-Call 416-826-7172 for a custom quote or click to learn how you can identify and eliminate mold in your home, today!
+Call 416-826-7172 for a custom quote or check how you can identify and eliminate mold in your home, today!